Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Experimental Platform

 The browser extension handles editing the X feed and managing all interactions with the participants, including the onboarding steps.
 It is compatible with Google Chrome and Microsoft Edge and requires only \textit{storage} permissions to save the user identifier.

-The extension manages the ranking manipulation by modifying the content available on the X feed in real-time.
+The extension manages the ranking manipulation by modifying the content available on the X feed in real time.
 Our implementation allows us to inject custom code on the main page to override the methods of the native \textit{XMLHttpRequest} object.
 This approach allows us to intercept the communication with the server and modify the execution flow of the requests.
-Our browser extension subscribes to the requests endpoints used to retrieve the new content to add to the feed, interrupt the execution flow, send the server response to our backend for scoring and reranking, and finally restore the execution flow by calling the original methods with the response customized by our server.
+Our browser extension subscribes to the request endpoints used to retrieve the new content to add to the feed, interrupts the execution flow, sends the server response to our backend for scoring and reranking, and finally restores the execution flow by calling the original methods with the response customized by our server.
 This approach requires careful understanding of the communication protocol with the server, but it offers significant advantages: first, the content can be modified by editing structured JSON objects without manipulating the final HTML, and second, by selecting what requests to intercept, it allows logging the interactions with the web page tracked by X without adding custom listeners.

 Additionally, the browser extension interacts with the main page by editing the DOM to add visual elements.
 These widgets include the in-feed surveys that are added to the feed as regular posts and a top fixed banner used to notify the participant about possible registration errors or that the experiment is completed, with the invitation to take the final survey and remove the extension.